dmetar.Rmd

 ## - Sidik-Jonkman estimator for tau^2

-## - Q-profile method for confidence interval of tau^2 and tau
+## - Q-Profile method for confidence interval of tau^2 and tau

 forest(find.outliers(meta), col.study = "blue")